zeppe-lin/mkinitramfs/README.md

 INSTALL
 -------
-The shell commands `make && make install` should build and install this package.
+The shell command `make install` should install this package.
+The shell command `make install_bashcomp` should install bash completion script.

+See `config.mk` file for configuration parameters.

 USAGE